 - 1. To consider a planning application to make modifications to the depth of a fish rearing pond previously approved as part of a wider fish farm development on predominantly agricultural land near Wigsley village, Newark.
-The deepening of the pond would recover approximately 70,000 tonnes of sand and gravel and therefore this aspect of the development represents a minerals extraction scheme and hence is a County minerals matter. - 2.
+The deepening of the pond would recover approximately 70,000 tonnes of sand and gravel and therefore this aspect of the development represents minerals extraction and falls to the County Council to determine as the Minerals Planning Authority. - 2.
 The removal of the mineral from the site raises planning issues in terms of the need and justification for undertaking the work, how the development would be carried out alongside the wider fish farm construction project, compliance with minerals planning policy, and the environmental effects of the development, in particular the effects of transporting the minerals. - 3.
 The recommendation is to grant planning permission subject to the conditions set out in Appendix 1 of the report.